top of page

 Housing and bike.jpg

 One problem is that the active travel infrastructure required has no way to generate revenue.
 Transport Groups can bundle the capital costs of infrastructure with the pay-per-use rates of other transport services, or housing rent.
-It can also validate the reduced emissions from owning fewer cars and issue VCC to provide a return on investment.
+It can also validate the reduced emissions from owning fewer cars and issue Voluntary Carbon Credits (VCC), revenue form which provides a return on investment.
 That investment can come from households selling their cars, so no new funding is required, and the carbon rebound effect is avoided.

 Building car-free work and housing 'prompts' people, who have a compatible need for shared transport, to form Transport Groups.
 This shifts financial responsibility, for new transport services, from providers to users.
 A household can reduce its costs from day one, because there is no transition period during which new services and private cars both exist at the same time.
 In effect, private cars are traded-in for alternatives that meet the same needs.